rhenning/resume/README.md

 static analysis, and attempts to convert the proposed copy and layout to the desired output formats.

-If all goes well, the rendered documents are archived for review, and will be published for public download upon merge of the topic branch into the `main` branch.
+_If all goes well,_ the rendered documents are archived for review, and will be published for public download upon merge of a topic branch into the `main` branch.

-If not, failed pre-flight checks or build steps are flagged as such, and suggestions intended to resolve these failures may be included on associated pull requests, in the form of code suggestions and PR comments.
-The topic branch is blocked from being merged until these issues have been resolved by follow-up commits on the topic branch.
+_If not,_ any failed steps are flagged as such, and suggestions may be made to resolve failures as comments on associated pull requests.
+Topic branches are blocked from being merged until such issues have been resolved by follow-up commits.

-Branches named `dev` or matching the pattern `v[0-9]*` (_i.e._ beginning with the letter `v` and a digit, optionally followed by additional text) are handled as special cases, intended as perennial children of the `main` branch.
-Merging pull requests to these branches generates _non-public draft_ pre-releases by default, while merges to `main` are published for download by the general public.

-I've glossed over a good bit of fine detail above.
-In spirit of that old adage _a picture is worth a thousand words_, a few are included below.
+I've glossed over a good bit of fine detail above, but in spirit of that old adage _A Picture is Worth a Thousand Words_, some are included below.

 ```mermaid
 ---